 Hosting providers

-In addition to CDNs, hosting providers were also identified by various commenters.
+In addition to CDNs, and sources identified by the English Premier League (above), hosting providers were also identified by other commenters.
 For example, the International Broadcaster Coalition Against Piracy (IBCAP) collects data related to a number of hosting companies and CDNs used by pirates offering unauthorized streaming services through STBs, IPTV services, websites, and other streaming platforms.
 A number of them facilitate piracy by providing services that support large-scale infringements and ignore requests to take down streams of infringing material or to terminate accounts of repeat infringers.

 IBCAP again identified Ukraine-based Virtual Systems, which touts its “DMCA Ignored” services, and UK-based Innetra PC which offers nearly 57,000 unauthorized assets and 2,800 unlicensed linear streams.
 Another was Extoxy OÜ, an Estonian hosting company that had been responsive to takedown requests in the past.
 None of them have been responsive recently.